 The materials employed in the construction of an industrial electric truck, when tested as specified for the type of truck, shall be such as not to produce any failure of electrical components or insulation that constitutes a fire hazard when the components are subjected to the temperatures attained during operation under the conditions of rated load;

-A thermostat or an overcurrent protective device that causes interruption of the power to the traction or pump motor shall not during the tests described in 3.1.2.2(a) and 3.1.2.3(a) to 3.1.2.4(b).;
+A thermostat or an overcurrent protective device that causes interruption of the power to the traction or pump motor shall not during the tests described in 3.1.2.2(a) and 3.1.2.3 to 3.1.2.4(b);

 Prior to each temperature test, the truck shall be equipped with a fully charged storage battery of the maximum voltage and ampere hour capacity intended to be used with that specific truck.
 The tests outlined as above, shall be conducted at such a rate of power consumption that the battery is discharged in eight hours.
 A greater rate of power consumption may be used, if necessary, to enable normal operation of the truck.
 The rate of power consumption is to be determined by an amper-hour meter.
 The rate of power consumption for the test described in 3.1.2.4(b) is not to be controlled.;